 Eating something sweet lets your taste buds to focus on that favor.
 Just like how some prefer to add sugar to their coffee to make it less bitter, blending CBD oil with something sweet can work similarly.
 Consuming honey with CBD oil can also make it taste better.

 Chewing something minty like menthol can help improve the flavor of CBD oil.
 Menthol tricks the brain into believing there’s something cold in your mouth by activating your cold receptors.
 This can help lessen or even totally alter the taste of CBD oil.

 Flavored CBD oil.

-The natural flavor of CBD oil has gotten mixed reviews from many users, so a few industries have started producing flavored CBD oils.
+The natural flavor of CBD oil has gotten mixed reviews from many users.
+So a few companies in the industry have started producing flavored CBD oils.
 If you want to avoid the additional steps of masking the taste of CBD oil at home, then opt for a flavored tincture instead.

 Consider CBD Oil Isolate.